jcbhmr/jimmywarting-.github/wiki/Style.md

 This helps encourage breaking things into multiple files.
 I like this because:

-1. Shorter files means more separation of concerns.
-You split more stuff up with explicit dependencies instead of a single file with spaghetti.
+1. You split more stuff up with explicit dependencies instead of a single file with spaghetti.
 2. You can find the function that you want to edit faster.
 Having a quick os-native code tree (the file explorer) is nice!
 3. When glancing at diffs or PRs, you can see "10 files changed" instead of "1